GuillaumeMougeot/gbifxdl/README.md

 This payload file request GBIF for all images (`StillImage`) of Nymphalidae (`7017`) and Tortricidae (`5343`) families.

 > Note: in GBIF taxa are listed using their TAXON_KEY.
 For a specific taxon, you can find its taxon key, in the URL of this taxon on GBIF website.
 For example the URL of Tortricidae is [https://www.gbif.org/species/5343](https://www.gbif.org/species/5343).
 A quick and easy way to get taxon keys from scientific names is to upload a CSV list of species on the GBIF [online lookup tool](https://www.gbif.org/tools/species-lookup).
+Another solution, for programmers is to use [GBIF Species API](https://techdocs.gbif.org/en/openapi/v1/species#/Searching%20names/matchNames).

 To use the above example:
 - Save it in a `choose_a_name.json` file